 Now we know that the existence of discontinuity means that the weldment is not sound.
-Basically, there is two main category of discontinuity based on its inflicted damage on the material.
+Basically, there are two main categories of discontinuity based on its inflicted damage on the material.

-As the name implies, discontinuity under this category is considered harmless to the material that a simple repair action would solve the problem.
-Most of the mechanical damage such as; scratch, dent, and even surface corrosion falls under this category with the exception a huge dent because you somehow find a way to drop a huge concrete block on it.
-While welding discontinuities such as; porosity, slag inclusion, and undercut can either called discontinuity or defect.
+As the name implies, discontinuity under this category is considered harmless to the material a simple repair action would solve the problem.
+Most of the mechanical damage such as; scratches, dents, and even surface corrosion falls under this category with the exception of a huge dent because you somehow find a way to drop a huge concrete block on it.
+While welding discontinuities such as; porosity, slag inclusion, and undercut can either be called discontinuity or defects.

 In some cases, a discontinuity can greatly affect the performance of the weld.
 Discontinuities like lack of fusion, laminar tearing, and most forms of cracks are one of them.
 No matter how hard you try to repair it, you’ll only waste your time and resources, making it not worth the fuss.
 So it’s best for you to avoid it from the very first place by following the correct welding procedure.